Found by AI

 Agent-driven commerce AEO Decisions made by AI on behalf of users "Fix the leak - schedule whoever is best" to an AI assistant

-What to Do Right Now: A Priority Checklist
+What to Do Now: A Priority Checklist

 You don't need to solve AEO overnight.
 But you should start building the foundation today, because everything you do for GEO also prepares you for AEO.